Student Clubs are an essential part of the culture of the post-secondary experience.

 The purpose of this council is to gain the knowledge and feedback required to continuously better our International Students experience.
 The student members of this council provide feedback on their experiences on a variety of pertinent topics (coming to Canada, events at Conestoga, etc.) and this feedback is passed to the college.
 Student volunteers will also receive education on the college and their Canadian experience, and will receive team bonding opportunities.

-Check out our employment opportunities page for information on how to get involved!
+Visit our employment opportunities page for information on how to get involved!